 Launched in 2011, the Alliance for Food Sovereignty in Africa (AFSA) is a broad alliance of civil society actors who promote food sovereignty and agroecology in Africa.
 These include African food producer networks, African NGO networks, indigenous people’s organizations, faith based organizations, women and youth groups, consumer movements, and international organizations that support the stance of AFSA.
 AFSA members represent smallholder farmers, fisherfolk, pastoralists, hunter/gatherers, indigenous peoples, faith-based institutions, and consumers across Africa.
 It is a network of networks, currently with 30 active members in more than 50 African countries.

-> AFSA aim to address multiple problems that Africa faces related to agriculture and food including hunger and malnutrition; environmental degradation, pollution and loss of agricultural biodiversity and policies and laws that marginalize small farmers, their practices and rights through a shift towards diversified agroecological systems.
+AFSA aims to address problems that Africa faces related to agriculture and food, including: hunger and malnutrition; environmental degradation; pollution and loss of agricultural biodiversity; and policies and laws that marginalize small farmers, their practices and rights through a shift towards diversified agroecological systems.

 SwedBio is currently supporting two of AFSA’s projects:

 (1) Healthy Soils for Heathy Food Initiative